Van Gogh's Intense Relationship with Japan and its Art

 Other Paintings On Display

-Alongside all the loans that will be making their way to Amsterdam during the spring of 2018, curators of Van Gogh & Japan exhibition will feature numerous works from the Van Gogh Museum.
+Alongside all the loans that will be making their way to Amsterdam during the spring of this year, curators of Van Gogh & Japan exhibition will feature numerous works from the Van Gogh Museum.
 Among them, Courtesan (after Eisen) (1887) and Almond Blossom (1890) really stand out.

 Besides exhibiting Japanese prints from Vincent’s personal collection, the forthcoming show will also present many prints from other collections, including the famous color woodcut Under the Wave off Kanagawa (c.
 1830–32) by Katsushika Hokusai.